How often have you noticed roaches in your house and drummed up ways to kill and eliminate them instantly?

 Bleach is an inexpensive repellent; it gives off a strong smell that the roaches hate.

-Therefore, instead of enticing them to eat, the smell of bleach sends them away.
+Therefore, the smell of bleach sends them away instead of enticing them to eat.

-So, you can also use bleach to get rid of roaches from your house.
+So, you can also use bleach to remove roaches from your house.

 How To Use Bleach